Lakshmi-ds/Food-Delivery-UI-wireframe/README.md

-# Run and deploy your AI Studio app
+# Run the food delivery app

+This app is created using the Google AI Studio.

-This contains everything you need to run your app locally.
+This contains everything needed to run the app locally.

-View your app in AI Studio: https://ai.studio/apps/c8afd96c-2351-4bf6-b465-611cb81b4a9d
+View the app in AI Studio: https://ai.studio/apps/c8afd96c-2351-4bf6-b465-611cb81b4a9d

 ## Run Locally